keptenkurk/BS440/README.md

 # Description
 In it's current state this program listens for data from a BS440 bluetooth scale.
-Once connected, data is read from the scale and the last 3 stored sets of data will be mailed to the user.
+Once connected, data is read from the scale.
+Depending on the config in ini the program will
+* mail the last 3 stored sets of data to the user
+* update a virtual sensor in Domoticz home automation system

 # ini file
 Before using this program change the settings in the ini file